 However, in accordance with recommendation 4 of the review report, the Bill makes changes that put a conference outside the new statutory negotiation process.
 This means that a conference run by an authorised officer will no longer be a pre-requisite for an application to the Land Court for a decision about the CCA.
-Parties will still be able to elect to attend a conference with an authorised office up until the issuing of an ADR election notice or an arbitration election notice (where the parties agree to go to arbitration instead of ADR).
-After one of these election notices is issued, any conference that is underway must cease and a new conference will not be able to be called.
+Parties will still be able to elect to attend a conference with an authorised officer up until the issuing of an ADR election notice or an arbitration election notice (where the parties agree to go to arbitration instead of ADR).
+If one of these election notices is issued, any conference that is underway must cease and no new conferences will be able to be called.